 The Bighorn River in Montana is a classic tailwater fishery that originates in Northern Wyoming and flows 150 miles before it enters Bighorn reservoir.
 Below Yellowtail dam is Afterbay Lake, a small 180 acre lake that at times can be excellent sight fishing for carp.
 Below Afterbay dam is where the main event starts.
 With a constant flow of cold fertile water, the rainbows and browns of the Bighorn have a year round supply of scuds, worms, midges and other insects that account for their large average size.

-Fishing the lake - this reservoir is one of the best-kept secrets in the United States.
-The scenic beauty is second to none with canyon walls soaring up to 1,000 feet above waters loaded with a variety of species.
+Fishing the lake - The scenic beauty is second to none with canyon walls soaring up to 1,000 feet above waters loaded with a variety of species.
 The fishing really is as thrilling as the view.
-You can hook anything from smallmouth bass, carp, crappie to cat fish.
-The Lodge offers lake trips from mid-July through August, whether you spend a whole trip "up top" or just one of your days." ."
+You can hook anything from smallmouth bass, carp, crappie to catfish.
+The Lodge offers lake trips from mid-July through August.
 There is an additional charge for a guided day of fishing on the lake over the standard package.

 What Makes This Destination Special and Unique?

 • With consistent year 'round water temperatures and a constant supply of scuds, sow bugs, midges and worms, Bighorn river trout have a steady supply of food to choose from.
 Bighorn trout eat and grow year 'round which allow them to attain a larger than average size when compared to their freestone river dwelling cousins.
 Not only will you be catching fish, they will be big!
 There is an abundance of fish between 15"-19" with many exceeding 20"+ and always a chance for a 24"+ fish.